All Blog Posts

 An Ethereum RPC provider exposes JSON-RPC endpoints such as eth_blockNumber, eth_call, and eth_sendRawTransaction.
 Your dApp issues HTTP POST or WebSocket (wss://) requests to those URLs, the provider's synchronized nodes execute the commands, and the network responds with the requested state or broadcasts signed transactions.

-Without a provider you would run and secure your own Ethereum node, maintain peers, handle disk growth, and monitor uptime 24/7.
-Managed RPC providers handle all that operational work so your team can focus on smart contracts, UX, and building features.
+Without a provider you'd run and secure your own Ethereum node, maintain peers, handle disk growth, and watch uptime 24/7.
+Managed RPC providers handle all that so you can focus on smart contracts, UX, and actually building your app.

 2. Key Features That Distinguish Quality RPC Providers

-- Performance + routing: Look for sub-100 ms responses and 99.9%+ availability with published SLAs.
-As highlighted in our Polygon RPC comparison, Dwellir's globally distributed points of presence (POPs) deliver sub-50 ms responses on popular EVM methods thanks to anycast routing across regions listed in the Ethereum network overview.
+• Performance + routing: Look for sub-100 ms responses and 99.9%+ availability with published SLAs.
+In our Polygon RPC comparison, we showed how Dwellir's globally distributed points of presence (POPs) deliver sub-50 ms responses on popular EVM methods thanks to anycast routing across the regions listed in the Ethereum network overview.

-debug_traceTransaction,trace_block, archive access for historical state, and granulareth_getLogsfilters, plus usage dashboards, make troubleshooting much easier.
+• Enhanced APIs + monitoring: Advanced endpoints like debug_traceTransaction, trace_block, archive access for historical state, and granular eth_getLogs filters, plus usage dashboards, make troubleshooting much easier.
 Verify that these richer methods are included in your plan rather than hidden behind opaque surcharges.

 3. The Major Benefits of Using RPC Providers vs. Self-Hosting

-- Product focus: Outsourcing infrastructure frees your developers to ship features.
-You still control signing keys and transaction policies, but you aren’t patching clients or babysitting sync progress.
+• Product focus: Using a provider frees your developers to ship features.
+You still control signing keys and transaction policies, but you're not patching clients or babysitting sync progress.

 4. Understanding Different RPC Node Types and Their Use Cases